Multimedia

 For example, YouTube Audio Library is free to use, but you won’t find as much diversity as in paid libraries.
 Besides, you must credit the author for using some tracks.

-I offer my music for free on my YouTube channel in exchange for a link back to my channel.
+on my YouTube channel in exchange for a link back to my channel.
 Besides, while people can use it for free, they can’t monetize it, as it is protected with Content ID (the videos receive copyright claims).
 To monetize their creations with my music (and not credit me), they must purchase a license.
 (It’s just business, after all.)

 You can convert YouTube videos to MP3 with 4K Download.
 Their free version allows you to do almost anything within the app.